benz foam fire truck

 › Marine terminals: Shipboard and dock fuel fires

-V. Types of Dry Powder
+IV.
+Types of Dry Powder

 Powder Type Base Chemical Best Application